-Being promoted to dad is one of the most important title changes in a man’s life — but that doesn’t mean that the transition is always easy or that they don’t deserve to be celebrated on their first Father’s Day.
-“I don’t think it’s a secret that dads are often viewed as an afterthought in the parenting world,” said Doyin Richards, a father of two and author of “Daddy Doin’ Work: Empowering Mothers To Evolve Fatherhood.”
-“Recognizing a new dad on Father’s Day is a simple way to empower him as he embarks on the most important job of his life, namely, raising tiny humans.”
+Becoming a dad is a significant moment, but that doesn’t mean that the transition is easy.
+Oftentimes, a dad’s role can be seen as an afterthought, said Doyin Richards, a father of two and author of “Daddy Doin’ Work: Empowering Mothers to Evolve Fatherhood.”
+“Recognizing a new dad on Father’s Day is a simple way to empower him as he embarks on the most important job of his life — namely, raising tiny humans,” he said.

 Best Father’s Day gift ideas for first-time dads and dads-to-be